ab-emptycup/ab-emptycup.github.io/devlog/rainy-reflection.md

 But, unfortunately, it eluded day 2.

 Resolved a few things wrt to the sales pipeline before wrapping up for the day.

+### Day 3:

+I figured out the root cause of yesterday.
+I seems to be a completely unexpected detail.
+Fixed it.
+Fixed a couple of other glitches caused by the same issue on deploy.

+On deploying, found a bunch of other corner cases that needed to be addressed.
+The main cause was that on production, the frontend and backend are on different domains.
+Whereas in development, both are on localhost.
+Hence the behaviour of the cache needs to be updated.

+Made some fixes on podium.
+Added some of the missing videos.
+Reviewed some existing content and checked the analytics.
+It didn't look exciting on first glance.
+Looks like it will still be a slog.

+_Overall, another slow day._